-32. Extended Position
+33. Extended Position

-A top person, in an upright position, supported by a base(s) with the base(s) arms fully extended.
+A top person, in an upright position, supported by a base(s) with the base(s) arms extended.
 Extended arms do not necessarily define an "extended stunt".
 See "Extended Stunt" for further clarification.

-33. Extended Stunt
+34. Extended Stunt

-When the entire body of the top person is extended in an upright position over the base(s).
+When the entire body of the top person is above the head of the base(s).